Flotchet/real-estate-price-prediction/README.md

 # real-estate-price-prediction (Global README.md)

+## Project descritpion

+This project is part of the data science formation from Becode.org.

 ## Current state

 Data visualisation

 Total number of data : 78193

 Total number of features : 30